osmosis-labs/docs/validators/validating-mainnet.md

 --commission-rate="0.1" \
 --commission-max-rate="0.2" \
 --commission-max-change-rate="0.05" \
---min-self-delegation="500000000" \
---gas="auto" \
---gas-prices="0.0025uosmo" \
+--min-self-delegation="400000000" \
 ```

 If you need further explanation for each of these command flags:
 - the `from` flag is the KEY_NAME you created when initializing the key on your keyring
 - the `amount` flag is the amount you will place in your own validator in uosmo (in the example, 500000000uosmo is 500osmo)
 - the `pubkey` is the validator public key found earlier
 - the `moniker` is a human readable name you choose for your validator
 - the `security-contact` is an email your delegates are able to contact you at
 - the `chain-id` is whatever chain-id you are working with (in the osmosis mainnet case it is osmosis-1)
 - the `commission-rate` is the rate you will charge your delegates (in the example above, 10 percent)